rtortori/tetration-alfred/README.md

 ### Configuration steps
 - By default Alfred pulls the configuration from a file called *alfred_configuration.json*<br>
 A sample configuration file has been provided: *sample_alfred_configuration.json*. <br>
-Feel free to rename it accordingly, edit it and put your configuration data
+Rename it accordingly, edit and put your configuration data
 <br>

 - Rename the sample_broker.txt file and specify your target Kafka brokers.
 You can specify more than